ssfsx17/ffpnp/GMGuide.md

 **Humanoid:**

+- The monster starts with at least 1 AP.
 - The monster has job abilities, with a maximum job level equal to the player-characters' highest job level.
 - The monster drops a piece of equipment upon death, appropriate for its job.